Flowminder/FlowKit/docs/README.md

 #### nbconvert

 By default, Pandas output is as HTML tables, which don't get styled nicely in the resulting markdown.
-To avoid this, a modified nbconvert executor (`ExecuteWithPreamble`), from the [nbconvert-utils](https://pypi.org/project/nbconvert-utils/) package is used to inject the [pandas_to_markdown.py](/pandas_to_markdown.py) script at the start of each notebook, and hide that cell from the markdown.
-This makes pandas output appear as markdown tables, which then get rendered nicely by mkdocs.
+To avoid this, a modified nbconvert executor (`ExecuteWithPreamble`), from the [nbconvert-utils](https://pypi.org/project/nbconvert-utils/) package is used to inject the [notebook_preamble.py](/notebook_preamble.py) script at the start of each notebook, and hide that cell from the markdown.
+This filters warnings, makes pandas output appear as markdown tables (which then get rendered nicely by mkdocs), and generates an API access token.

 #### API Documentation